PcM0nst3r/Youtube-Downloader-Python-/README.md

 ```

-after the installation just simple run the main.py or u can run it from cmd
+after the installation just simply run the main.py or u can run it from cmd

 ```custom